alfonsosemeraro/alfonsosemeraro/README.md

 What do I do when I don't work?
 Well, I code 🤓 <br>
-But yeah, also sport ⚽🥊🎾
+But yeah, also enjoy sports ⚽🥊🎾

 <br><br>
 Find me here: <br>